 Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

-Buying property in Derbyshire
+Buying Property in Derbyshire

 The house prices in Derbyshire are wonderfully cheap compared to so much of the UK.
-Here it is possible to buy a three bedroom family home with a garden, and maybe even with a garage and drive, without ever having to pay the government a penny in stamp duty.
+Here it is possible to buy a three-bedroom family home with a garden, and maybe even with a garage and drive, without ever having to pay the government a penny in stamp duty.
 Derbyshire itself is a delightful county with rugged hills, historic buildings, and pretty countryside a-plenty.
-It is perfectly feasible to commute from one of the country towns and villages into the larger Northern cities, and have the best of both worlds.
+It is perfectly feasible to commute from one of the country towns and villages into the larger Northern cities and have the best of both worlds.

-Derbyshire suffered horribly during the pit closures in the 1980s and 1990s, and there was widespread unemployment, which impacted on house prices.
+Derbyshire suffered horribly during the pit closures in the 1980s and 1990s, and there was widespread unemployment, which impacted house prices.
 However, employment prospects are better than they once were, and as house prices have been slow to recover within the county, young professionals in this region have a better chance of getting on the housing ladder than in much of the UK.
 Derbyshire definitely has some of the cheaper locations in this part of the country.